psychemedia/storytelling-notes/hudden_dudden.md

 "'Ah, be reasonable!' says the man.
 'I'll pay you well.'

 "'I tell you the whole world couldn't do it,' says Donald.
 'It's not every day a man gets a chance to go to heaven.
-Think of being over with all the sorrows and the troubles of this world, and nothing but happiness any more for- ever.
+Think of being over with all the sorrows and the troubles of this world, and nothing but happiness any more forever.
 Sure rid be a fool if I'ld give it up.'

 "'Oh, but think of me,' says the man.
 'It's me that has the sorrows on me so that I can't bear them.
 There's my wife died three months ago, and all the children was dead before her, and it was she always helped me with the farm and knew how to manage better nor myself, so that now she's gone I can do nothing with it.
 And I've lost money on it till I can't pay the rent, and now I'll lose the farm itself, and here I am driving these cattle to town to sell them to get money to take another piece of land and keep the life in me, and yet I don't want to live at all.
 Oh, give me your place in that sack and you'll go to heaven in your own time, if it was only for that one good deed.
 Give me your place and I'll give you these twenty fine cattle, and you'll have better luck nor me and you'll surely do well with them.'